Written by Tianna DuPont, WSU Extension; Rob Curtiss, WSU Entomology, February 7, 2025. Updated March 4, 2026

 Importance of Early Season Particle Films

 Particle films and oil are an important foundation for a successful pear IPM program.
-Remember particle films are doing two things: confusing the psylla so it is more difficult to find the orchard, and deterring egg lay.
-Particle films reduce pear psylla adult colonization and egg lay by 80–100%, which reduces pear psylla pressure for the first generation (Hull et al. 2008; Nottingham et al. 2020; Nottingham and Beers 2022).
+Remember particle films are doing three things: confusing the psylla so it is more difficult to find the orchard, deterring egg lay, and lining up egg lay so the generation is more uniform.
+Particle films can reduce pear psylla adult colonization and egg lay by 80–100%, which reduces pear psylla pressure for the first generation (Hull et al. 2008; Nottingham et al. 2020; Nottingham and Beers 2022).
 Particle film applications are generally used in combination with oil.
 Before use of kaolin became standard in the Wenatchee Valley, dormant oil was used as an oviposition deterrent, and it is also very effective for this purpose.
-Particle film timings include:

 - A particle film application (Surround CF/WP or Celite 610 at 50 lb/acre) as early as it is safe to drive a sprayer through the orchard.
 This spray prevents pear psylla from colonizing the orchard.